lalomorales22/penguins/docs/gateway/security/index.md

 - Execute arbitrary shell commands
 - Read/write files
 - Access network services
-- Send messages to anyone (if you give it WhatsApp access)
+- Deliver to external systems you wire in through custom integrations

-People who message you can:
+People or systems that can reach your Gateway or custom integrations can:

 - Try to trick your AI into doing bad things
 - Social engineer access to your data